DuperXD/ipfs/README.md

 ## 📄 License

-MIT License - feel free to use this project for learning and development.
+ feel free to use this project for learning and development.

 ## 🙏 Acknowledgments